MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/11-secure-data-access.md

 In this lab, you'll enforce row-level security to ensure that a salesperson can only analyze sales data for their assigned region(s).

-In this lab you learn how to:
+In this lab, you learn how to:

-- Enforce row-level security
+- Enforce row-level security.
-- Choose between dynamic and static methods
+- Choose between dynamic and static methods.

 **This lab should take approximately 20 minutes.**